waynecarter/simple-intelligence/README.md

 ## Demo Cards

-The demo app is trained to recognize the products in it's catalog using the camera.
+The demo is trained to recognize the products in it's catalog using the camera.
 To help demonstrating these capabilities, [download the demo cards](https://raw.githubusercontent.com/waynecarter/simple-search/main/images/demo-cards.pdf), display them from your computer or print them out, and scan the cards to find the corresponding products in the app.
 Here are a few examples of cards from the set:

 ![Demo Card Examples](images/demo-card-examples.png)

-# Run the Project
+# Build the Project

 1. Clone or download this repository
 2. [Download](https://www.couchbase.com/downloads/?family=couchbase-lite) the latest `CouchbaseLiteSwift.xcframework` and `CouchbaseLiteVectorSearch.xcframework`, and copy them to the project's `Frameworks` directory.